BracketMaster/tinyScheme/README.md

 # tinyScheme

-The begginings of an humble implementation of a scheme compiler.
+The beginnings of an humble implementation of a scheme compiler.
 Heavily inspired by
 [Write Yourself a Scheme](https://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours).